 Why simplicity will be the key to emerging future

-Maybe yes, I am distilling that information because it may not be relevant or less relevant, or perhaps it was there for diverting you from thinking clearly, so I am omitting it.
+Maybe yes!
+I am distilling that information because it may not be relevant or less relevant.
+Or perhaps it was there for diverting you from thinking clearly, so I am omitting it.
 Maybe that information was nothing but a distraction.
 Or could it be that I am genuinely trying to convey the message instead of blocking it from being understood?

 Albert Einstein said — “If you can’t explain it simply, you don’t understand it well enough.”

 I take significant joy in making things as simple as possible.
 It takes the least amount of efforts or sometimes none to complicate something.
-Translating something of a complex nature into a simplified and understandable form takes just the opposite — significant efforts and mastery.
+Translating something of a complex nature into a simplified and understandable form makes just the opposite — significant efforts and mastery.

 How is this important for new and emerging technologies?

 Glad you asked.
-Whether it is traditional automation or a sophisticated AI program, all of these essentially do make decisions.
+Whether it is traditional automation or a sophisticated AI program, all of these necessarily do make decisions.
 And just like humans, more inputs mean more resources would be consumed and higher chances of errors and thereby lesser accuracy.

 If it is a simple line or curve fitting algorithm, just a couple of points do not help.
 Similarly, a thousand points are also over-killing.
 There is an optimal limit at which maximum efficiency is achieved.
-We need to get to that point without wasting a lot of resources or time and that is where simplification becomes relevant.
+We need to get to that point without wasting a lot of resources or time, and that is where simplification becomes relevant.
 As much as we do that for machine learning and computer algorithms, we should do the same for real-life decision making too.